Maserati GranTurismo coupe

 - Fidgety ride on bumpy roads

-The Maserati GranTurismo is one of the best-looking cars on sale today thanks to its low stance, gaping front grille, bulging wheelarches and kicked-up tail.
+The Maserati GranTurismo is one of the best-looking cars on sale today thanks to its low stance, gaping front grille, bulging wheelarches and kicked-up tail - you wouldn’t think from looking at it that it’s been in production for well over a decade.
 It's not just built to look good, though – the GranTurismo makes an excellent long-distance companion if you can afford the fuel bills, with a powerful engine and spacious rear seats.
-It competes with cars such as the Jaguar F-Type, BMW 6 Series and Porsche 911.
+It competes with cars such as the Jaguar F-Type, BMW 8 Series and Porsche 911.

 MPG, running costs & CO2